What is Non-Owner Auto Insurance?

 In this article, we’ll explain what non-owner insurance is, what it covers, how much it costs, when you might need it, and what you need to get it.

-So, what is non-owner car insurance?
+What exactly is non-owner car insurance?

 Let’s begin with the basics.